inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/observation_model.md

 % U       - channel eigenmodes
 ```

-number of modes required (upper bound) is an upper bound??

-And here Nm is 7??

-What is this "re-scale spatial projector"??

 ### Questions:
 	- Nm : here 7 and regarded as an upper bound?
 Why is it different?
 	- #33: what is happening?...